 Film Review: To Have and Have Not (1944)

-There are films that became legendary more because of what had been going on on the set than because of what viewers could have seen on the screen.
-One such example is To Have and Have Not, 1944 romantic adventure film by Howard Hawks, best known for pairing one of the most iconic couples of Classic Hollywood.
+There are films that became legendary more because of what went on behind the scenes than because of what viewers saw on screen.
+One such example is To Have and Have Not, the 1944 romantic adventure film by Howard Hawks, best known for pairing one of the most iconic couples of Classic Hollywood.

 The film is very loosely based on the eponymous 1937 novel by Ernest Hemingway.
-The plot is set in Summer of 1940, shortly after France has fallen to Nazi Germany and almost all of its colonial possessions came under the rule of pro-German Vichy regime.
-That includes Caribbean island of Martinique where protagonist, an American skipper Harry “Steve” Morgan (played by Humphrey Bogart) tries to make ends meet by offering his fishing boat to rich tourists, like fellow American Mr. Johnson (played by Walter Sande), who ends owing 825 US$ to Harry for his services.
-Johnson has promised to pay the next day, but before this happens, seductive young woman Marie “Slim” Browning (played by Lauren Bacall) steals his wallet.
-Harry sees this and confronts her, after which she hands over the wallet that includes travellers checks and plane tickets that indicate that Johnson didn’t intend to pay.
-Before Johnson can pay, he gets accidentally killed in the shootout before Vichy secret police and members of local Free French resistance.
-After secret police Captain Renard (played by Dan Seymour) confiscates Harry’s own wallet and passport, forcing him to accept offer by his hotel owner Gerard “Frenchy” (played by Marcel Dalio) to help two Free French agents arrive to Martinique in exchange for money.
+The plot is set in the summer of 1940, shortly after France has fallen to Nazi Germany and almost all of its colonial possessions came under the rule of the pro-German Vichy regime.
+That includes the Caribbean island of Martinique, where the protagonist, an American skipper named Harry “Steve” Morgan (played by Humphrey Bogart), tries to make ends meet by offering his fishing boat to rich tourists, like fellow American Mr. Johnson (played by Walter Sande), who ends up owing Harry $825 for his services.
+Johnson promises to pay the next day, but before this happens, a seductive young woman, Marie “Slim” Browning (played by Lauren Bacall), steals his wallet.
+Harry sees this and confronts her, after which she hands over the wallet, which contains traveller’s cheques and plane tickets indicating that Johnson never intended to pay.
+Before Johnson can settle his debt, he is accidentally killed in a shootout between Vichy secret police and members of the local Free French resistance.
+After secret police Captain Renard (played by Dan Seymour) confiscates Harry’s own wallet and passport, he is forced to accept an offer from his hotel owner, Gerard “Frenchy” (played by Marcel Dalio), to help two Free French agents arrive in Martinique in exchange for money.

 To Have and Have Not is not considered to be among the best films of Classic Hollywood.
-Many critics complain that it is nothing more than rip-off of Casablanca and there are valid arguments for such claim – both film feature Humphrey Bogart as cynical world-weary protagonist who rather reluctantly joins anti-fascist cause; French colony under Vichy rule provides exotic setting; large parts of plot takes place in bar where pianist (in this case famous singer and songwriter Hoagy Carmichael) entertains audience with number of catchy tunes.
-Much of those elements were brought by director Howard Hawks and screenwriter William Faulkner who altered content of Hemingway’s original novel (generally regarded as one of his lesser works) beyond recognition, throwing out original plot that dealt with generic smuggling and left-wing social criticism.
-Despite those interventions, To Have and Have Not is actually well-made film that displays one of the most versatile and talented directors of Classic Hollywood at its best.
-Plot unfolds quickly and, despite relative lack of action, audience’s attention is kept by snappy dialogue and economically, but efficiently drawn characters.
-Martinique is well-reconstructed in Hollywood studios and the music by Franz Waxman is very good, and same can be said by Sidney Hickox’s black-and-white cinematography that, perhaps inadvertently, gives To Have and Have Not slightly “noirish” atmosphere.
+Many critics complain that it is nothing more than a rip-off of Casablanca, and there are valid arguments for such a claim – both films feature Humphrey Bogart as a cynical, world-weary protagonist who reluctantly joins the anti-fascist cause; a French colony under Vichy rule provides an exotic setting; and large parts of the plot take place in a bar where a pianist (in this case, the famous singer and songwriter Hoagy Carmichael) entertains the audience with a number of catchy tunes.
+Much of these elements were brought in by director Howard Hawks and screenwriter William Faulkner, who altered the content of Hemingway’s original novel (generally regarded as one of his lesser works) beyond recognition, throwing out the original plot that dealt with generic smuggling and left-wing social criticism.

 RATING: 7/10 (+++)